spatialos/UnrealGDK/SpatialGDK/Documentation/content/map-travel.md

 ```
 FString ServerTravelURL = TEXT("ExampleMap?snapshot=ExampleMap.snapshot");
 UWorld* World = GetWorld();
-// true is for bAbsolute
-World->ServerTravel(ServerTravelURL, true);
+World->ServerTravel(ServerTravelURL, true /*bAbsolute*/);
 ```

 The GDK has also added the `clientsStayConnected` URL parameter.
 Adding this URL parameter to your `ServerTravel` URL prevents client-workers from disconnecting from SpatialOS during the `ServerTravel` process.
 We recommend doing this to prevent extra load when client-workers attempt to re-connect to SpatialOS.
 For example:

 ```
-FString ServerTravelURL = TEXT("ExampleMap?snapshot=ExampleMap.snapshot?clientsStayConnected)"
+FString ServerTravelURL = TEXT("ExampleMap?snapshot=ExampleMap.snapshot?clientsStayConnected");
 ```

 ### ServerTravel - technical details
 There are a few things to consider when using `ServerTravel` with SpatialOS.
 It’s not normal for a SpatialOS deployment to ‘load a new world’, since SpatialOS was made for very large persistent worlds.
-This means you need to perform extra steps on the deployment to support `ServerTravel`.
+This means you need to perform extra steps to support `ServerTravel`.

 > Note that `ServerTravel` is only supported in non-PIE configurations.
 Launching a server-worker in PIE has a dependency on the `Use dedicated server` network configuration available in PIE.
 Unfortunately this setting has a dependency on `Use single process` which doesn’t support `ServerTravel`.
 To test and develop `ServerTravel` for your game with the SpatialOS GDK for Unreal, you need to launch workers outside of the editor, either via using the the `LaunchServer.bat` or by using a launch configuration which loads [managed workers](https://docs.improbable.io/reference/13.0/shared/concepts/workers#managed-and-external-workers).